1987santiago/html-style-guide/README.md

 ### Good practices

-* Don`t use form elements outside from this context
+* Don't use form elements outside from this context

 ```html
 <!-- DON'T -->